impaktor/diffusion/README.txt

 CHANGE LOG
 ==========

+NOTE: think about the k_t_ in save-class!

 version 9 (current)
 -------------------
+-implemented "windingnumbers", for use with periodic boundary.
+One could have it as it is now, with a class-reachable windingnumber for just the tracer particle, alternatively one could add this to the particle class, which would be less hassle, (no need to fiddle about in Lattice::vacancyCheck), only in Lattice:MoveAndBoundaryCheck(), but would require (slightly) more memory.
+To turn on/off, just (un)/comment the (indicated) code in Lattice::Move
 -(23/2 -11)To make the Lattice class be able to multi-thread, setting the Ran class (NR 3 ed.) as "static" is not optimal, since we will initiate several instances of the Lattice-class, and static reaches across the class encapsulation and we don't know what happens if two threads try to access the random number generator at the same time.
 Therefore, we initiate a single non-static random number generator in the class, that is only reachable for the members of that instance of the class.
 We do this by using initialization list in the class.
 This makes my simulation non-comparable with previous simulations, since I now only use one seed for each Lattice class instead of three (waiting time, place, and move).
+-Made the bootknife in save.cpp be able to make several fittings with different starting times.
--All previous simulations ever made had the exact same distribution of crowders, i.e. "quenched", now I WILL change this, and start by moving the generation of jumprates to a separate function in the main() function.
+-All previous simulations ever made had the exact same distribution of crowders, i.e. "quenched", now I WILL/CAN change this [EDIT: first I must get Nakazato to give reasonable results], and start by moving the generation of jumprates to a separate function in the main() function.
 -Added the 't' flag for setting the tracer jumprate, i.e. not needing to compile 22 different binary files.
 Distribution, and nakazato crowding rate (k_c) is still hard coded.
+-Made the save-class show remaining time when bootstrapping and computing the H-matrix.
+This called for some minor changes in the RemainingTime-class and also made the save-class depend on classes.[cpp,h].
+-my super-interaction code from this summer was probably broken many versions ago by modifications in various classes.
+Now it works, and is renamed (main_super.cpp), and is directly based on main.cpp

 version 8 (15/2 2011)